-Receiver Xpand Module: Up to 8 may be added.
-16 Inputs /16 Outputs expansion panel for 16 receivers. (add optional outputs for using blowback and/or proportioning with receivers).
+Receiver Xpand Module: Up to 8 modules can be added (16 stations per module).
+Add optional outputs for using blowback and/or proportioning with receivers.

-Pump Xpand Module: Up to 3 may be added.
-8 Inputs / 16 Outputs expansion panel for 5 pumps (add optional output for using automatic backup valves - backup pump required).
+Pump Xpand Module: Up to 7 modules can be added (5 pumps +2 backups per module).
+Add optional output for using automatic backup valves, air speed control, backup pump, SmartPump, and more.

-Purge Valve Xpand Module: Up to 3 may be added for material sources.
-O Inputs / 16 Outputs expansion panel for 16 purge valves.
+Purge Valve Xpand Module: Up to 3 modules can be added (16 purge valves per module).